Enquiry

 Behavioral Testing

 The final stage of testing focuses on the software's reactions to various activities rather than the mechanisms behind these reactions.
-In other words, behavioral tests, also known as black-box tests, presuppose the execution of numerous tests, mostly manual, to see the product from the user's point of view.
+Behavioral tests, also known as black-box tests, involve executing numerous tests, mostly manual, to see the product from the user's point of view.

-QA engineers often have specific information about a business or other software purposes to run usability tests, for example, and react to errors as regular users of the product do.
+QA engineers often have specific information about business or other software purposes to run usability tests and react to errors as regular users of the product do.
 Behavioral testing can also include automation to eliminate human error if repetitive activities are required.

 Software Testing Process

-Like any other procedure, software testing can also be categorized into different phases.
-This sequence of phases is often referred to as the software testing life cycle.
+Like any other procedure, software testing can be categorized into different phases.
+This sequence of phases is often referred to as the software testing life cycle (STLC).
 Let's look at them briefly.

 Planning

 Every process begins with planning.
 In this phase, you collect all the necessary details about the product.
-Compile a list of tasks that should be tested first.
-Then you have the priority of your to-do checklist.
-If a full team is involved, then a division of tasks can also be done at this stage.
+Compile a list of tasks that should be tested first and determine their priority.
+If a full team is involved, the division of tasks can also be done at this stage.

 Preparation

 Once you know what to do, you need to lay the foundation for testing.
-This includes preparing the test environment, collecting test cases, researching product features and test cases.
-Here, too, you should collect and familiarize yourself with testing tools and techniques.
+This includes preparing the test environment, collecting test cases, researching product features, and familiarizing yourself with testing tools and techniques.

 Execution

 This is when you run the tests on the product.
 Run test cases and collect the results.
-Then, compare the results with the expected result and check whether the product works as expected or not.
+Compare the results with the expected outcomes to check whether the product works as expected.
 Take note of all successful and failed tests and test cases.

 Reporting

-This is the last phase of software testing where you need to document all of your findings and submit them to the appropriate personnel.
-The flaws in the test cases are of most interest here.
-A clear and adequate explanation of the tests performed, and the results should be mentioned.
-For complex testing, the steps to reproduce the bug, screenshots, and anything else useful should be mentioned.
+This is the last phase of software testing where you document all findings and submit them to the appropriate personnel.
+Focus on flaws in the test cases.
+Provide a clear explanation of the tests performed and their results.
+For complex testing, include steps to reproduce bugs, screenshots, and other useful details.

 Software Testing Life Cycle Definition

 The 'STLC' software testing life cycle is a series of well-defined activities that software testers must complete to ensure software quality.
-Each of the steps in the STLC process must be carried out systematically and sequentially.
+Each step in the STLC process must be carried out systematically and sequentially.

-Additionally, each of these steps has different objectives and deliverables at the end of its phase.
-Although different companies may establish their software testing lifecycles, the basic structure of this testing procedure remains the same.
+Each of these steps has different objectives and deliverables at the end of its phase.
+Although different companies may have variations, the basic structure of this testing procedure remains the same.

 Software Testing Best Practices